'Saved By The Bell' Reboot Not White, Heterosexual Enough For The MRC Topic: Media Research Center

 Even Supreme Court Justice Clarence Thomas, one of the most consistent and respected conservative voices in America, does not seem to believe there is evidence that the elections were stolen.

 Brown hasn't completely rejected Trump, though.
 In his Dec.
-22 column, Brown praised Trump's religious lip service (while not callig it that), though he did concede that "the distance between Donald Trump on his very best day (or, any of us on our very best day) and Jesus Himself is the distance of infinity."
+22 column, Brown praised Trump's religious lip service (though surely he understands Trump didn't mean a word of it); he did concede that "the distance between Donald Trump on his very best day (or, any of us on our very best day) and Jesus Himself is the distance of infinity."

 In his Jan.
 6 column on the anniversary of the Jan.
 6 Capitol riot, Brown tried to split the difference, admitting that Trump "is to blame for inciting the crowds with his irresponsible rhetoric, even if he never wanted to see the Capitol stormed."
 But he sought to somewhat downplay the riot itself: "So, what took place one year ago was not an insurrection.
 But it was a day of shame and infamy.
 Let's learn our lessons well."